Information (info) stalls are a common way of:

 - and recruiting new people into the campaign.

 Info stalls might have literature, leaflets, and petitions to sign, displays and photos and campaign products to sell.

-While the coercive powers of and council officers are very limited (in most cases they will have to call the police to To make people obey (a law, the terms of an agreement, etc).
-Also: enforceability. their directions), they may have the power to issue fines or infringement notices, if your stall breaches local regulations.
+While the coercive powers of council officers are very limited (in most cases they will have to call the police to To make people obey (a law, the terms of an agreement, etc).
+Also: enforceability.
+More their directions), they may have the power to issue fines or infringement notices, if your stall breaches local regulations.